DesireeMcElroy/DesireeMcElroy/README.md

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/desiree-mcelroy/)

-⚡ Fun fact: I speak fluent Mandarin Chinese 🈶
+⚡ Fun fact: I am fluent in Mandarin Chinese 🈶

 <!--